sahithyasridhar/fa18-523-65/project-report/report.md

 "We provide heat maps of where most reviewed restaurants are located.
 The aim of this is to show that most reviewed restaurants are usually clustered together.
-This is an intuitive result, given that consumers have the option of choosing another (equally good) restaurant if the originally chosen restaurant is crowded [@fa18-523-65-www-4]".
+This is an intuitive results, given that consumers have the option of choosing another (equally good) restaurant if the originally chosen restaurant is crowded [@fa18-523-65-www-4]".